CLARKTRY/ccworkshops/README.md

 In doing so, we are hosting a series of virtual workshops that will bring together local Palestinians and advocates from around the world to co-create solutions with prototyping stages embedded into our workshops.

-More precisely, we adopt the 5-stage design thinking process:
+We are adopting the 5-stage design thinking process:
 - Stage 1: **Empathize** and research your users' needs
 - Stage 2: **Define** clear problem statement defining users' needs and problems
 - Stage 3: **Ideate** by challenging assumptions and generating ideas through faciliated interactive sessions with other workshop participants